Help students have constructive discussions that represent differing perspectives.

 To introduce a controversial issue that’s in the news, I begin with a common text where I model summary skills to the whole class and add pertinent background information.
 On particularly complex issues, the next step might be for the class to engage in the "Circle of Viewpoints" Visible Thinking routine from Harvard's Project Zero, which encourages students to consider diverse perspectives by envisioning the questions that different stakeholders might have.

 For example, incidents where people of color -- including young people of color -- have been killed by police have been prominent in the news.
 During class, I've used the "Circle of Viewpoints" routine to have students try to imagine these tragedies from the various perspectives of community members, for example a sibling of one of the victims, the son or daughter of a law enforcement official, a local business owner, a neighborhood activist, etc. An activity like this helps students move beyond their initial bias about the issue and see things from a broader perspective.

 Finding and Analyzing Media Texts

-The texts and multimedia stories that I use for the activity described above, but the PBS KIDS Talk About series (for younger kids) and Above the Noise (for older kids) are programs that aims to build civic engagement and digital literacy in students.
+The texts and multimedia stories I use for the activity described above, but the PBS KIDS Talk About series (for younger kids) and Above the Noise (for older kids) are programs that aims to build students' civic engagement and digital literacy.